atomix/atomix/README.md

 ```

 When a command is submitted to a `CopyCatContext`, the command will automatically
-be forwarded on to the current cluster leader.
-Note that this behavior may change
+be forwarded on to the current cluster [leader](#leaders).
+If the cluster does not have any
-to be altered by the *strategy* pattern at some point in the future.
+currently [elected](#leader-election) leader (or the node to which the command is submitted
+doesn't know of any cluster leader) then the submission will fail.

-## Protocols
+# Protocols
 CopyCat is an abstract API that can implement the Raft consensus algorithm over
 any conceivable protocol.
 To do this, CopyCat provides a flexible protocol plugin
 system.
 Protocols use special URIs - such as `direct:foo` or `tcp://localhost:5050` -